ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli/new-project.md

 But the thing is, this is not optimized for binary size.
 So the output binary size will be pretty huge.
 To upload and use it in `pallet-cosmwasm`, we should get an optimized build.

 There are two ways to do this.
-First is to use the official rust optimizer which needs you have `cargo-run-script` and `docker` installed.
+First is to use the official rust optimizer which needs you have to `cargo-run-script` and `docker` installed.
 After installing `cargo-run-script` by running `cargo install cargo-run-script` and `docker`,
 run: